 You can play a part in making this vision a reality by remembering The Sick Children’s Trust with a gift in your Will.

-There are two ways to support The Sick Children’s Trust through a gift in your Will.
+There are two ways in which you can support The Sick Children’s Trust through a gift in your Will.
 These are: